GregNed/one-accounting-app/README.md

 Vue.js + TypeScript frontend application for calculating account balances with transaction processing.

+## Implementation choices
+Vue is the only framework I have worked with before, so I chose it to be able to assess the code produces by the AI and reuse some of my own knowledge.
+I'm using TypeScript here as well as a good practice although in this tiny example it's an overkill.
+I've also added a CI/CD that builds TS and Vue using Vite, pushes the built package to an (imaginary) S3 bucket set up as a static website hosting, and also distributes it geographically using the CloudFront CDN.
+This is the same scheme as I use for the BI dashboard I built at work that I told you about as my only full-stack example.
+CD currently fails because the resources don't actually exist.

+# AI usage
+For this one, I heavily relied on Cursor (Composer 1) since I have little experience with the frontend, and there is a lot of boilerplate code.
+But I do understand how works overall.
+Key prompts:
+- the folder one_api contains the backend of my application.
+Create the frontend using Vue.js.
+Requirements: ...
+- use TypeScript
+- add a github actions ci/cd that builds js from ts and also builds using vite, and uploads the built code to s3 using an iam role via a federated identity

 ## Features

 - Input field for initial balance